ajanicij/hashnode-code/2023-11-05-watch/watch-rs/README.md

 - It is easier to add more options.
 The real watch command supports a lot more options, and adding code that parses them would be straightforward.

-At the end of the code snippet above, cmd is a lice of strings that form the command we are running, option_n is the sleep interval (in seconds) between to executions of the command.
+At the end of the code snippet above, cmd is a slice of strings that form the command we are running, option_n is the sleep interval (in seconds) between to executions of the command.
 Here's how we run the command: